 Narcotics Anonymous (NA) Meetings

-Though they haven’t been around for quite as long as they were founded in 1953, Narcotics Anonymous is the 12-step group for those who suffer from addiction to other substances besides alcohol like marijuana, opiates, psychedelics, prescription medication, methamphetamine or cocaine.
-While each of these substances has its own 12-step group, none of these groups are as big as the all-encompassing Narcotics Anonymous.
-After receiving treatment from an Olympia drug rehab center (or any other location), you can take advantage of these meetings so you can stay in recovery.
-Here are three NA meetings in Olympia:
+Though they haven’t been around for quite as long as Alcoholics Anonymous, Narcotics Anonymous (NA) is a 12-step group for people who suffer from addiction to other substances besides alcohol like marijuana, opiates, psychedelics, prescription medication, methamphetamine or cocaine.
+While each of these substances has its own 12-step group, none of these groups are as big as the all-encompassing NA.
+After receiving treatment from an Olympia drug rehab center (or at any other location), you can take advantage of these meetings so you can stay in recovery.

 2700 Evergreen Pkwy.
 NW